 VIII.
 Capital Outlay (64000–64999)

 Includes all expenses relating to the purchase of land, buildings, or improvements wherein the building or other improvement is purchased pre-constructed or the nature of the expenditure for construction is not identified through reference to the program to which the expenditure is connected in the identification.
-It does not include equipment but includes construction of new structures and attached fixtures, major renovations, and additions to (and major replacement of) assets owned by the State of Montana.
+It does not include equipment but does include construction of new structures and attached fixtures, major renovations, and additions to (and major replacement of) assets owned by the State of Montana.

 A. Land and Interest in Land (64100–64199)